powsybl/powsybl-core/docs/user/frequent_errors/index.md

 error_messages.md
 ```

-You can find here some common errors made by people starting on PowSyBl, the reason and how to solve those problems.
+You can find here some common errors encountered by people starting on PowSyBl, the reason and how to solve those problems.